splanck/vlibc/docs/io.md

 ## File Locking

 Use `flock` to coordinate access to files between multiple processes.
+See [process.md](process.md) for process creation utilities.
 Shared locks (`LOCK_SH`) allow concurrent readers while an exclusive lock (`LOCK_EX`) grants write access.
 Combine `LOCK_NB` to return immediately if the lock cannot be obtained.